April · Fair Housing Month

 One hundred years of housing policy, in scrollable form.

-You don't need to memorize all of it.
-You do need to know the shape of it — because it's the shape of the homeownership gap that exists in Pierce County today.
+The details don't need to be memorized.
+The shape matters — because it's the shape of the homeownership gap that exists in Pierce County today.

 1910s